 We began with a gorgeous starter of bonito sashimi with chives, which was fresh, flavorful, and a perfect way to begin the meal.
 I tasted hints of ginger, likely from the sauce in which the fish sat.

-Off to the side, one of the chefs began grinding fresh wasabi from a root.
-Fresh wasabi is less pungent compared to the “imitation” horseradish variety of wasabi that we get in the States.
-It has a deeper and more intense flavor, even though it has less “sting.”
+Off to the side, one of the chefs began grinding fresh wasabi from the stem.
+Fresh wasabi is less pungent compared to the "imitation" horseradish variety of wasabi that we get in the States.
+It has a deeper and more intense flavor, even though it has less "sting."